metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Polynomial evaluation algorithm

-This algorithm is used to calculate a distributed key share (a secret key) from `incoming partial secrets` (which are one `outgoing partial secret` from every participant) during the distributed generation of a distributed private key, using the Horner's method.
+This algorithm is used to calculate a distributed key share (a secret key) from `incoming_partial_secrets` (which are one `outgoing_partial_secret` from every participant) during the distributed generation of a distributed private key, using [Lagrange polynomial evaluation](https://en.wikipedia.org/wiki/Polynomial_evaluation), according to the [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).

-A list of the `incoming partial secrets` secret keys is used as base polynomials.
+A list of the `incoming_partial_secrets` secret keys is used as polynomial coefficients.

 A 32-byte BLS12-381 big-endian scalar / Fr point is used as an index for this key share.

----

-For the goals of this specification, it sums a vector of n basic polynomials (X0 ..
-Xn) and a point index (ID).

-The basic polynomials are represented as a vector of 32-byte BLS12-381 big-endian scalars / Fr points.

-The point index is represented as a 32-byte BLS12-381 big-endian scalar / Fr point.

-Where n = 0, the result is 0.

-Where n = 1, the result is the only basic polynomial.

-Where n > 1, calculate the formula `X0 + ID(X1 + ID(X2 + ..
-ID(Xn-1 + Xn)))`:

-- Take Xn-1:

-  `Result = X at n-1`

-- Iterate i from 2 to n:
-  - Add the next basic polynomial:

-    `Result = Result * ID * Xi-1`

-After that we have the evaluated polynomial, which is the distributed key share.
+It is obtained by converting the participant's `key_share_ID` to a 256-bit big-endian unsigned integer.

 ## Exchanged data